-They also have short tapered fingers and broad thumbs, flat feet, bowed legs or knees, short shoulder blades (scapulae), and an abnormal curvature of the spine (scoliosis).
+They also have short tapered fingers and broad thumbs, flat feet, bowed legs or knees, sharp shoulder blades (scapulae), and abnormal spine curvature (scoliosis).

-People with cleidocranial dysplasia often have decreased bone density (osteopenia) and can develop osteoporosis, a condition that makes bones progressively more brittle and prone to fracture, at a relatively young age.
+People with cleidocranial dysplasia often have decreased bone density (osteopenia).
+They can develop osteoporosis, making bones progressively more brittle and prone to fracture at a relatively young age.

-Dental abnormalities are very common in cleidocranial dysplasia and can include delayed loss of primary (baby) teeth and late appearance of secondary (adult) teeth.
+Dental abnormalities are widespread in cleidocranial dysplasia and can include delayed loss of primary (baby) teeth and late appearance of secondary (adult) teeth.

-Some children may have mild delays in the development of their motor skills, such as crawling and walking, but their intelligence is not affected.
+Some children may have mild delays in developing their motor skills, such as crawling and walking, but their intelligence is not affected.

 Cleidocranial dysplasia can be diagnosed before or after the baby is born.

-Before birth, the diagnosis is made through an analysis of DNA extracted from the fetus.
+Before birth, the diagnosis is made by analyzing DNA extracted from the fetus.
 This can be achieved in one of the following ways: